At a Glance: Best Tactical Shotgun

 - Cycles very reliably compared to other semi-automatics

 - Tough, indestructible build

 - Features a ghost ring rear and front sight

 - The full-length pistol grip gives a firm but comfy hold

 - The safety can be annoying to switch on and off with the pistol grip

 A shotgun is the best choice for home defense for various reasons.
 One key difference between shotguns and handguns/A.R.s is they give higher accuracy.
 They cast a broader shot pattern, and many are relatively easy to use, requiring minimal shooting skills.
 This means even inexperienced shooters can likely take down an intruder with a shotgun.
 While a handgun or AR-15 can be used to defend your home, a shotgun gives the most effective firepower and accuracy.

 What is a Tactical Shotgun?

-Hunting shotguns have longer barrels, typically between 24″ to 30″.
+What size barrel do you want for a tactical shotgun?
 For a tactical shotgun, you will want a shorter barrel.
 This is because of the difficulty maneuvering around in small rooms with a long gun.
+Hunting shotguns have longer barrels, typically between 24″ to 30″.